-The Intersection of Business, IT Management, and Engineering
+The MSIS Degree Focuses on the Intersection of Business, IT Management, and Engineering

-In Northeastern’s Master of Science in Information Systems (MS-IS) program, you will embark on an IT leadership pathway as a more evolved, dynamic software engineer.
-Through an innovative curriculum and a rigorous academic program that is both broad and deep, you’ll become a problem-solver who designs groundbreaking software solutions that fit within the complexities of the business world and solve the humanistic needs of the people who use them.
+In Northeastern’s Master of Science, MS, in Information Systems (MSIS) degree program, you will embark on an IT leadership pathway as a more evolved, dynamic software engineer.
+Through an innovative curriculum and a rigorous academic program that is both broad and deep, master’s information systems students will become problem-solvers who design groundbreaking software solutions that fit within the complexities of the business world and solve the humanistic needs of the people who use them.

 This flexible degree program puts software at the forefront of the engineering paradigm to address the socio-technical needs of contemporary society.
 You’ll be prepared to go beyond simple programming to become a leader in information technology, delivering systems that are safe, secure, and help solve the world’s grand challenges.